shannongross/shannongross.github.io/_posts/2019-08-23-probability-distributions.md

 ## Probability Distributions
 Probability theory is all about using mathematics to study uncertainty (or "stochasticity").
 Probabilities help us to express the inherent stochasticity in our surroundings.
 A major part of making sense of this stochasticity involves the study of **randomness**, which is central to probability theory.
 More formally, a probability distribution **p(x)** indicates the likelihood that the random variables takes a particular value of **x**.

 If I ask you think of a random number, there are an infinite number of different values you might give me.
 But when applying the term "random" to solving real-world problems, our experience gives us an intuition that some values are more likely to occur than others.
 For instance, if you go to the pharmacy right now to pick up a prescription, we might not know the exact amount of time you'll end up having to wait in line.
 Instead, we could simulate this using a random value drawn from a probability distribution.
 This function makes use of our knowledge of past events to help us narrow down the range of an uncertain value.
-Thus, based on previous experiences at that pharmacy, you know that you typically wait in line eleven minutes, you've never gotten out in less than five minutes, and one particularly bad day you had to wait eighteen minutes.
+Based on previous experiences at that pharmacy, you know that you typically wait in line eleven minutes, you've never gotten out in less than five minutes, and one particularly bad day you had to wait eighteen minutes.
 Under no circumstance would you expect to wait 300 minutes, for example.
 Probability distributions employ this information to gain a better understanding of what value the uncertain parameter is likely to take.

 Before going any further, we should make a distinction between the two main classes of probability distributions.